Free Library of Philadelphia

 The Free Library of Philadelphia is the public library system that serves the city of Philadelphia, Pennsylvania.
 It is the 16th-largest public library system in the United States.
-The Free Library of Philadelphia is a non-Mayoral agency of the City of Philadelphia governed by an independent Board of Trustees as per the Charter of the City of Philadelphia.
+The Free Library of Philadelphia is a non-Mayoral agency of the City of Philadelphia, governed by an independent Board of Trustees as per the Charter of the City of Philadelphia.

 The Free Library of Philadelphia Foundation is a separate 501(c)(3) non-profit with its own board of directors and serves to support the mission of the Free Library of Philadelphia through philanthropic dollars.

 History

-Founding
+19th century

 The Free Library of Philadelphia was chartered in 1891 as "a general library which shall be free to all", through efforts led by Dr. William Pepper, who secured initial funding through a $225,000 bequest from his wealthy uncle, George S. Pepper.
 However, several libraries claimed the bequest, and only after the courts decided the money was intended to found a new public library did the Free Library finally open in March 1894.
 Its first location was three cramped rooms in City Hall.
 On February 11, 1895, the library was moved to the old Concert Hall at 1217-1221 Chestnut Street.

+20th century

 Library officials criticized their new home as "an entirely unsuitable building, where its work is done in unsafe, unsanitary and overcrowded quarters, temporary make-shifts".
 On December 1, 1910, the Library was moved again, to the northeast corner of 13th and Locust Streets.

+21st century

-A study by A.H.
-Poole in 2025 using archival research explored how between 1903 and 1916, the Free Library of Philadelphia’s story hours—and its children’s work represented a crucible of community building.
+In 2025, a study by A.H.
+Poole using archival research explored how between 1903 and 1916, concluding that the Free Library of Philadelphia’s story hours and its children’s work represented a crucible of community building.